BradLin0819/Speech-Emotion-Recognition-System/README.md

 - **Features of GUI**:
   - Input: Record or load a .wav file
   - Feature extraction: Use matplotlib to visualize extracted features.
-  - Classify: Use pretrained model to get the emotion of input signal.
+  - Classify: Use pretrained model to identify the emotion of the input signal.
   - Music recommendation: According to your emotion, we will recommend some music corresponding to your mood.

 ## What I learned